Daily Current Affairs Quiz

 📝 Concept Note

-The Codex Alimentarius Commission (established 1963 by FAO and WHO) sets international food standards that FSSAI often references.
 India food processing sector grew at approximately 8.3% CAGR between 2014-2024, and the PM Kisan Sampada Yojana (2016, Rs 6,000 crore) supports food processing infrastructure through mega food parks and cold chain facilities.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Use “regulatory consolidation through umbrella legislation” when discussing how the FSS Act 2006 replaced 8 pre-existing food laws including the Prevention of Food Adulteration Act 1954.
-Use “regulatory capture vs public health” when discussing industry resistance to front-of-pack warning labels.
-Common mistake: Students confuse three food-related bodies with overlapping mandates: FSSAI (food safety regulation, under Ministry of Health and Family Welfare, established under FSS Act 2006), APEDA (agricultural product export promotion, under Ministry of Commerce and Industry), and FCI (food procurement, storage and distribution, under Ministry of Consumer Affairs, Food and Public Distribution).
+| ⚠️ Common Mistake | Students confuse three food-related bodies with overlapping mandates: FSSAI (food safety regulation, under Ministry of Health and Family Welfare, established under FSS Act 2006), APEDA (agricultural product export promotion, under Ministry of Commerce and Industry), and FCI (food procurement, storage and distribution, under Ministry of Consumer Affairs, Food and Public Distribution**).
+FSSAI is the safety regulator; FCI is the procurement and distribution agency; APEDA handles exports. ** |

-FSSAI is the safety regulator; FCI is the procurement and distribution agency; APEDA handles exports.
-Exam tip: UPSC 2023 Prelims asked about food safety regulation.
+| 📌 Exam Tip | UPSC 2023 Prelims asked about food safety regulation.
 Key facts: FSSAI capped industrial trans-fats at 2% of total fats from January 1, 2022 — making India one of the strictest countries globally on trans-fat limits (ahead of the WHO 2023 global deadline).
+India became the second Asian country after Thailand to adopt trans-fat elimination policies.
+The Prevention of Food Adulteration Act, 1954 is now repealed and replaced by the FSS Act, 2006**. ** |

-Should consumer health information prevail over food industry lobbying, or would aggressive warning labels unfairly stigmatise packaged food products and hurt the food processing sector?
+| 🎤 Interview | India has not implemented mandatory front-of-pack warning labels (like Chile star system or Mexico octagonal warnings) despite FSSAI drafting regulations and the Supreme Court direction in 2025**.
+Should consumer health information prevail over food industry lobbying, or would aggressive warning labels unfairly stigmatise packaged food products and hurt the food processing sector? |

 Question 20 of 30